lakshyatyagi24/Unlock-Synoriq/Learn TortoiseGit Tool for Git Operations/readme.md

 * Use tortoise git switch/checkout to change the branch in the local repository.
 * We also have an option to change the branch name while changing the branch.
 * If you are using HTTPS it will ask for credentials but if you are working with SSH it will not ask for credentials.
+###### Tutorial 6
+* Use tortoisegit show log to check all the changes/commits.
+Select All Branches to see the log of all available branches in the repository.
+* Change branch to that branch in which you have to merge another branch.
+* use tortoisegit merge and select the branch name from where we need to merge the branch.
+* by default it will do fast forward merge.
+* In case of conflict we need to use tortoisegitmerge and solve that conflict manually.